Heru Inc. License Terms and Conditions

-(a) The accompanying [pricing quotation] (the “Confirmation Document”), these License Terms & Conditions (“Terms”) (collectively, this “Agreement”) comprise the entire agreement between Heru, Inc. (“Heru”) and the customer named on the Confirmation Document (“Customer”) with respect to the provision by Heru to Customer of the Headsets (as defined in Section 2(a)), and supersede all prior or contemporaneous understandings, agreements, negotiations, representations and warranties, and communications, both written and oral.
+(a) The accompanying pricing quotation (the “Confirmation Document”) and these License Terms & Conditions (“Terms” or “Agreement”) comprise the entire agreement between Heru, Inc. (“Heru”) and the customer named in the Confirmation Document (“Customer”) with respect to the provision by Heru to the Customer of the Headsets (as defined in Section 2(a)), and supersede all prior or contemporaneous understandings, agreements, negotiations, representations and warranties, and communications, both written and oral.
 These Terms prevail over any of Customer’s general terms and conditions of purchase regardless of whether or when Customer has submitted its purchase order or such terms.
 Fulfillment of Customer’s order does not constitute acceptance of any of Customer’s terms and conditions and does not serve to modify or amend these Terms.
-Heru and Customer are each, a “Party” and collectively, the “Parties”.
-For clarity, if applicable, Heru will execute and abide by Customer’s standard business associate agreement (“BAA”) and nothing contained in this Agreement shall limit or modify Heru’s obligations under the BAA.
+Heru and Customer are each a “Party” and, collectively, the “Parties.”
+For clarity, if applicable, Heru will execute and abide by a business associate agreement (“BAA”).

-(a) Heru will loan to, and deposit on consignment with, Customer the number of augmented reality and/or virtual reality headsets (each, a “Headset”) set forth in the Confirmation Document for use during the Term (as defined in Section 12(a).
+(a) Heru will sell to the Customer the number of augmented reality and/or virtual reality headsets (each, a “Headset”) and allow the use of the Software for the Term as set forth in the Confirmation Document.

-(c) Heru hereby grants to Customer a non-exclusive, non-transferable, license during the Term to access, use and operate Heru’s proprietary hosted software application and the proprietary software that Heru installs on the Headsets prior to delivery, as well as all related documentation and all updates, enhancements, error corrections, bug fixes, release notes, upgrades and changes to such software and documentation developed by Heru from time to time during the Term and made generally available to Heru customers without a separate charge (collectively, the “Software”) with the Headsets provided pursuant to Section 2(a) and any Incorporated Third Party Software (collectively, “Products”) to evaluate and diagnose impairments in the visual field, visual alignment errors and other visual pathologies in patients.
+(c) Heru hereby grants to Customer a non-exclusive, non-transferable license during the Term to access, use and operate Heru’s proprietary hosted software application and the proprietary software that Heru installs on the Headsets before delivery, as well as all related documentation and all updates, enhancements, error corrections, bug fixes, release notes, upgrades, and changes to such software and documentation developed by Heru from time to time during the Term and made generally available to Heru customers without a separate charge (collectively, the “Software”) with the Headsets provided pursuant to Section 2(a) and any Incorporated Third-Party Software (collectively, “Products”) to evaluate and screen for impairments in the visual field, screen for visual alignment errors and other screenings for visual pathologies in patients.

-(d) The licenses granted by Heru to the Customer with respect to the Software and the Incorporated Third Party Software, as well as the loan and consignment by Heru to Customer of the Headsets, are limited to Customer’s Permitted Users and Permitted Sites.
-“Permitted Users” means the Customer if the Customer is an eye care physician or a healthcare service provider or, if the Customer is an entity that owns and operates an ophthalmology practice, those eye care physicians or other healthcare service providers that work in such eye care practice and are designated by Customer in writing as “permitted users” of the Product.
-“Permitted Sites” means the location or locations in which Customer or any Permitted Users of Customer provide ophthalmology services to patients.
+(d) The licenses granted by Heru to the Customer with respect to the Software and the Incorporated Third-Party Software, as well as the sale by Heru to the Customer of the Headsets, are limited to the Customer’s Permitted Users and Permitted Sites.
+“Permitted Users” means the Customer if the Customer is an eye care physician or a healthcare service provider or, if the Customer is an entity that owns and operates an ophthalmology or optometry practice, those eye care physicians or other healthcare service providers that work in such eye care practice and are designated by Customer in writing as “permitted users” of the Product.
+“Permitted Sites” means the locations where Customer or any Permitted Users of Customer provide ophthalmology or optometry services to patients.

-(e) Customer shall complete and return the user log document provided Customer by Heru with the names of Customer’s initial Permitted Users and the other information to be included in the user log, and shall update and return such user log to Heru promptly following any change in the identity of Permitted Users or Permitted Sites.
-Following receipt from Customer of such completed user log, Heru will deliver, or cause to be delivered, the Headset(s) to Customer, and Heru will provide each Permitted User with a personal and non-transferrable username and password to access the Software.
-If necessary to access, use or operate the Product or any component thereof, Heru will provide each Permitted User with a non-transferrable username and password to access, use or operate any Incorporated Third Party Software.
+(e) Customer shall complete and return the user log document provided to Customer by Heru with the names of Customer’s initial Permitted Users and the other information to be included in the user log and shall update and return such user log to Heru promptly following any change in the identity of Permitted Users or Permitted Sites.
+Following receipt from Customer of such completed user log, Heru will deliver, or cause to be delivered, the Headset(s) to Customer.
+Heru will provide each Permitted User with a personal and non-transferable username and password to access the Software.
+If necessary to access, use or operate the Product or any component thereof, Heru will provide each Permitted User with a non-transferable username and password to access, use or operate any Incorporated Third-Party Software.

-(f) Customer shall not: (i) modify, disassemble or reverse engineer any Headset (or any component thereof), modify, copy, translate, disassemble, decompile, or create any derivative works based on any Incorporated Third Party Software or the Software or any other component or aspect of the Product; (ii) rent, lease, license, loan, resell, transfer, distribute or otherwise make the Product or any component thereof (including, without limitation, all or any portion of any Headset, any Incorporated Third Party Software or the Software) available to any Third Party, it being understood that this does limit use of the Product by Permitted Users with respect to the diagnosis of patients; (iii) remove or alter any proprietary rights notices affixed to or contained within the Headsets, the Incorporated Third Party Software or the Software; (iv) mortgage, pledge or encumber the Product (or any component thereof) in any way (v) use or knowingly permit the use of any security testing tools in order to probe, scan or attempt to penetrate or ascertain the security of the hosted Software application(s); or (vi) attempt to gain access to the hosted Software or related systems or networks in a manner not set forth in the Documentation.
+(f) Customer shall not: (i) modify, disassemble, or reverse engineer any Headset (or any component thereof), modify, copy, translate, disassemble, decompile, or create any derivative works based on any Incorporated Third-Party Software or the Software or any other component or aspect of the Product; (ii) rent, lease, license, loan, resell, transfer, distribute, or otherwise make the Product or any component thereof (including, without limitation, all or any portion of any Headset, any Incorporated Third-Party Software or the Software) available to any Third-Party, it is understood that this does limit the use of the Product by Permitted Users for the diagnosis of patients; (iii) remove or alter any proprietary rights notices affixed to or contained within the Headsets, the Incorporated Third-Party Software or the Software; (iv) use or knowingly permit the use of any security testing tools to probe, scan or attempt to penetrate or ascertain the security of the hosted Software application(s); or (v) attempt to gain access to the hosted Software or related systems or networks in a manner not set forth in the Documentation.